0nk3/0nk3/README.md

 ## My potential questions to my potential employer :
 * What is the mission of your organization?
-* What challenges are most pressing to you or your customers?
-* Where do you think I can do the most good?
 * What is the makeup of the team in terms of diversity?
 * What is the team/org structure?
 * How does the team/org contribute back to the community?
 * What is your interview process like?
-* What is your hiring timeline for this position?